Entry Criteria for Load Testing

 4.2.
 Load Injectors

-The load injectors (aka load agents or load generators) need to be in place and the controller needs to be set up and communicating with the injectors.
+The load injectors (aka load agents or load generators) need to be in place and the controller needs to be set up, communicating with the injectors.

 4.4.
 IP Whitelisting